 Financial aid is available on a prorated basis to students who are enrolled part-time at Berklee Online.
 The amount of aid for which students are eligible is impacted by the number of credits for which they enroll.
 All part-time students must continue to make satisfactory academic progress to be considered for financial aid funding.
 Most federal grants and loans require students to be enrolled in six or more credits in order to continue receiving prorated funding.
 Students enrolled in fewer than six credits are likely to enter their grace period and/or begin loan repayment.

-- Full Time = 9 credits
+- Full Time = 6 or 9 credits

 - Half Time = 3 credits